 Should you buy a phone running Android, iOS or Windows?

-There are multiple mobile phone operating systems, but really only two worth talking about: Android and iOS.
-Windows phones account for around 1 percent of all phones sold, so it makes more sense to go with Android or an iPhone.
+There's more than one mobile phone operating system, but really only two worth talking about: Android and iOS.
+Windows phones account for around one percent of all phones sold, so it makes more sense to go with Android or an iPhone.

-The vast majority of phones available run the Android operating system, with Nougat the latest version.
+The vast majority of phones today run Android; Nougat is the latest version.
 While Apple’s iOS platform has a much lower market share, developers always release their apps on iOS so it has one of the best app stores you'll find.
 For more, see Android vs iPhone.

 Why you should buy an unlocked phone